CarrotCornCat/sprockets-cache-memcache/README.md

 # ...
 ```

-Where the first argument is a Memcache::Client connection, and the other (which is optional) is a key prefix.
+Where the first argument is a Memcache or Dalli::Client connection, and the other (which is optional) is a key prefix.